anthonyhamilton123/art-institute-random/README.md

 - Would like to make an option for multiple images side by side, so students can write comparison essays
 - create a way to account for all items in the collection
 - create a method to search the database
+- create a way to remember artworks
+- make into mobile app

 ## Lessons Learned: